-- Certificates: Employers almost always require a teaching certificate issued by the state government.
+- Certificates: Employers almost always require a state-issued teaching certificate.
 Some schools require a state-issued education administrator certificate as well.

 - Experience: Employers often require curriculum specialists to have significant teaching experience because part of the job requires evaluating teacher performance using observation and data analysis.
-In addition, teachers may be more open to constructive criticism from someone who has years of experience in the classroom than someone with a predominantly theoretical understanding of the profession.
-A district may divide their curriculum specialist positions by grade level or subject, so the district may require curriculum specialists to have experience in the grade levels or subjects they cover.
-Such divisions are more prevalent in large districts than in small ones.
+In addition, teachers may be more open to constructive criticism from someone who has years of classroom experience rather than someone with a predominantly theoretical understanding of the profession.
+A district may divide its curriculum specialist positions by grade level or subject, so the district may require curriculum specialists to have experience in the grade levels or subjects they cover.
+Such divisions are more prevalent in larger districts than in smaller ones.

 Curriculum Specialist Skills & Competencies

-In order to competently perform their job duties, it's important for a curriculum specialist to have the following skills:
+In order to competently perform their job duties, curriculum specialists should be able to demonstrate the following skills:

-- Leadership: Curriculum specialists must be able to give guidance to and mentor the teachers that they work with.
+- Leadership: Curriculum specialists must be able to give guidance to and mentor the teachers with whom they work.

 - Communication: People in this position must be able to clearly explain any changes in curriculum or instruction to teachers, principals, and school staff.

-- Decision-making: Curriculum specialists must be able to confidently make decisions on instructional methods and curriculum materials.
+- Decision-making: Curriculum specialists must be able to confidently make informed choices about instructional methods and curriculum materials.

-- Analytical: Curriculum specialists must be able to evaluate student performance data, teaching strategies, and curriculum materials, and then make recommendations based on their analysis.
+- Analytical thinking: Curriculum specialists must be able to evaluate student performance data, teaching strategies, and curriculum materials, and then make recommendations based on their analysis.

-According to the U.S. Bureau of Labor Statistics, the job market for curriculum specialists will likely grow faster than the average for all occupations, at a rate of 11% from 2016–2026.
+According to the U.S. Bureau of Labor Statistics, the job market for curriculum specialists will likely grow faster than the average for all occupations, at a rate of 11 percent during the 2016–2026 period.
 Since many people in this position are employed by state and local governments, the growth of this job will also depend on state and local government budgets.

 Most curriculum specialists work in an office setting.
-However, they may spend a significant amount of their work time traveling to schools within their district or system to monitor instruction or conduct training.
+However, they may spend a significant amount of time traveling to schools within their district or system to monitor instruction or conduct training.

 Curriculum specialists generally work full-time Monday through Friday, year-round (unlike teachers, who usually get summer breaks).
 Usually, the daily schedule for this job aligns with the general operating hours of the employer.
-They may also meet with educators outside of classroom hours.
+Curriculum specialists may also meet with educators outside of classroom hours.

 Comparing Similar Jobs